aellawind/Baking-Bites/README.md

-p4.amiraanuar.com
+Baking Bites
 =================

-P4 for CS-15 Dynamic Web Applications.
 Baking/Cooking Recipes Generator.

 I'm an avid baker, but sometimes I don't always have a ton of ingredients.
 I've always wished there were some sort of website where I could just type in ingredients and it would output recipes that I could make--a filter of sorts.
-That is what my app revolves around.
+That is what my app revolves around (written with PHP, JavaScript, Ajax).
 Users can log in and search through a database of recipes based on one to five ingredients.
 The search will query the database (which if it were a real app, would have many more recipes but currently just has a small sample) and then return all the recipes that have those ingredients.

 ~ Sign up
 ~ Log in/ log out